Overview

 Customer Satisfaction (CSAT)

-CSAT is a simple measure that tells how elated customers are about their contact center as a service.
+CSAT is a simple measure that tells how delighted customers are about their contact center as a service.

-After a support session, clients are contacted and asked to rank their experience by surveys or comments forms.
-It stands as a sign of exactly how well the call facility is satisfying or offering customer expectations.
+After a support session, clients are contacted and asked to rank their experience by surveys or comment forms.

 Average Handle Time (AHT)